remix-run/remix/docs/start/future-flags.md

 **Background**

-When a server-side request is aborted, Remix will throw the `request.signal.reason` instead of an error such as `new Error("query() call aborted...")`.
+When a server-side request is aborted, such as when a user navigates away from a page before the loader finishes, Remix will throw the `request.signal.reason` instead of an error such as `new Error("query() call aborted...")`.

 👉 **Enable the Flag**